Typical Small Business Loan Repayment Terms

 Interest rates

-Almost all financing options include an interest rate in the small business loan repayment terms.
+Almost all financing options include an interest rates in the small business loan repayment terms.
 The interest rate is the cost of the loan.
 That is, the amount you have to repay on top of the money you borrowed.
 Interest rates can be fixed, where they stay the same for the whole loan term, or they can be variable, where they fluctuate based on the market rate.

 Your interest rate will be based on your credit score, the lender’s policies, and the amount you borrowed.
 Small business owners with a good credit history are more likely to get lower interest rates than borrowers that have a bad credit score.